SintaxLabs/YouCantHaveThat/Contributing.md

 Your help is always welcome but please read the following.

 ## Pull Requests
-All pull requests must first be made with an issue explaining what and why could be changed / improved.

-This prevents both of us from wasting our time as most things don't necessarily require a pull request.

 Please make sure your PR:
-- Has been pre-approved via an issue
+- Has an explanation on why you made the change and how it benefits the codebase.
 - Is short and focused to the point/scope.
-Large changes are highly likely denied.
 - Is clean and readable.

 Automaticly Denied PRs:
+- Large changes without explanation.
+- Mass number of changes in one PR.
 - Grammar corrections / Rephrasing / Removing empty lines
 - Messy code (no offense)
 - Anything not genuinely expected for a PR